 Human activity has depleted the coral reef along the Indian Ocean.
 The ship’s metal is expected to support the growth of coral and marine life.
 At 1:05 PM on Sunday, October 27th, 2002, Mv Dania sank in style after flooding its hull.

 The bow lifted above the water before disappearing under a plume of dust.
 Groups of anxious engineers and environmentalists hugged and cheered when the vessel went down.

 A boat stood alongside the vessel, pumping water into it to quicken the sinking.
-She had left the harbour at 7:00 AM and at 9:00 AM, anchored off the beach at Bamburi.
+She had left the harbour at 7:00 AM and 9:00 AM, anchored off the beach at Bamburi.

 This ease of access makes her an ideal classroom for specialised dive courses.
 Wreck diving trips and courses will be led from the nearby Voyager Resort, Whitesands and other local hotels.
-Buccaneer have established a specialist wreck diving website with more information.
+Buccaneer has established a specialist wreck diving website with more information.

 In the same year, they discovered a sunken barge off the South Coast.
 The wreck has proved popular with abundant marine life and wreck divers.
 Mv Rodriguez used to be the former name of Dania.
 Have you done any diving near the MV Dania lately?
 Share your experiences by commenting below.